Understanding flight distances can be a tough.

-Upon further examination of this complex matter, we must also factor in the actual area the deer are fleeing to account for behavior associated with that environment whether natural or unnatural.
-For example, if an area that was previously closed to gun hunting is opened, deer will rapidly adapt to understand that what was a safe flight distance for archery is not safe for a firearm.
+Upon further examination of this complex matter, we must also factor in the actual area in which the deer are fleeing in order to account for behavior associated with that environment, whether natural or unnatural.
+For example, if an area that was previously closed to firearm hunting is opened, deer will rapidly adapt to understand that what was a safe flight distance for archery is not safe for a firearm.

-This comes from the psychological evidence of conditioned behavior; a topic that I have found to be the driving force for successful and adaptable hunting methodology.
+This comes from the psychological evidence of conditioned behavior.
+It is the driving force for successful and adaptable hunting methodology.

 Escape distance is interchangeable with the term flight distance.
 The conditioning process is very basic.
 At a certain distance when presented with a stimulus (in this case a human), it initiates the flight response.
 What we truly want to concern ourselves with is how these flight distances are established in urban deer behavior.

-For suburban hunters, theory behind flight distances comes with some leeway.
+For suburban hunters, the theory behind flight distances comes with some leeway.
 As a result of constant human exposure, deer are forced to create more complicated views on when the flight response is necessary.
-If they didn’t, suburban woods would constantly be a melee of frantic deer chaotically running for their lives.
+If they didn’t, suburban woods would constantly be a melee of frantic deer chaotically running for their lives all day, every day.

-We find that when you switch from suburban gun hunting areas to urban archery only areas, deer have a far higher tolerance for distances with humans.
-This reaction can differ depending on minute details, such as a human walking a trail or veering off of it.
+We find that when we switch from suburban areas which allow firearm hunting to urban areas allowing archery only, deer have a far higher tolerance for distances from humans.
+This reaction can differ depending on minute details, such as a human walking a trail or taking a few steps off the trail.
 In heavily populated areas deer have come to learn that humans, much like themselves, are habitual creatures.
 We use trails, they use runs, and they understand that pattern.

-Where this theory becomes most dangerous to deer, and most effective for the evolving hunter, is in the dissection of the “alert distance” and that brings us to part two of ‘The Science of Fear’ with ‘The Theory of Fluid Motion’.
+Where this theory becomes most dangerous to deer, and most effective for the evolving hunter, is in the dissection of the “alert distance.”